Ron’s Healthy Life Experiment Paid Off

 *People following the WW program can expect to lose 1-2 pounds/week.
-Ron lost weight on a prior program and is continuing on WW FreestyleTM.
-Watch Ron's journey of moving towards a healthy life in the video below.
+Ron lost weight on a prior program and is continuing on PersonalPoints™.
+Watch Ron’s journey of moving towards a healthy life in the video below.

 In Ron’s words:

-My mom is from Panama and my dad is a down-South grill master, and as a kid I was able to eat all that good food they made, no problem.
-I was pretty average for my size, and I chalk that up to having a fast metabolism as a growing boy.
 When I was studying for my PhD in grad school in my 20s, the pizza and beer did not mesh with my figure.
-I did my postdoc in Washington, developing even more of those troublesome eating habits — and when I returned to Atlanta, I tried on an old pair of pants and they were pretty tight.
-I still wore them that day, paired with a large shirt on top.
-I remember feeling so uncomfortable.
-That night, I was watching a weight-loss show on TV, still wearing those pants, and I had my “Come to Jesus” moment: “I shouldn’t have to be dealing with my weight at my age.
-I need to take care of this before I get older.”
+When I returned to my home in Atlanta, I tried on an old pair of pants and they were pretty tight.
+That night, I was watching a weight-loss show on TV, still wearing those pants, and I had my “Come to Jesus” moment: “I shouldn’t have to be dealing with my weight at my age.”
 So I joined WW.

 Ron’s first steps to change